How to Get ONC Health IT Certification: Criteria & Requirements

 7. Token introspection: The API must be able to receive and validate tokens it has issued.

-8. Documentation: The API must include complete documentation that contains information on syntax, function names, required and optional parameters, return variables, exceptions and exception handling methods, software components and configurations necessary for an application to interact with the API, and all applicable technical EHR certification requirements and attributes.
+8. Documentation: The API must include complete documentation that contains information on syntax, function names, required and optional parameters, return variables, exceptions, and exception handling methods, software components and configurations necessary for an application to interact with the API, and all applicable technical EHR certification requirements and attributes.
 This documentation must be publicly accessible without any preconditions or additional steps.

 The (g)(10) certification criterion requirements can be assessed for conformance of a health IT module using the ONC-approved tools for the test procedure.
 These include: